autonity/docs.autonity.org/validators/register-vali/index.md

 ```

 ::: {.callout-note title="Note" collapse="false"}
 The `genOwnershipProof` command options `--autonitykeys` and `--oraclekey` options require the raw (unencrypted) private key file is passed in as argument.

 The `autonitykeys` file is unencrypted.

 If `aut` has been used to generate the oracle key, then the key has been created in encrypted file format using the [Web3 Secret Storage Definition](https://ethereum.org/en/developers/docs/data-structures-and-encoding/web3-secret-storage/).

-Autonity's `ethkey` cmd utility can be used to inspect the keystore file and view the account address, public key, and private key after entering your account password:
+Autonity's `ethkey` cmd utility can be used to inspect the oracle key file and view the account address, public key, and private key after entering your account password:

 ```
 ./build/bin/ethkey inspect --private <ORACLE_KEY_PATH>/oracle.key